Function-Correcting Partition Codes: Partition graph

 From Lemma \ref{lem:HWF} and Theorem \ref{thm:clique}, we have the following result. \begin{corollary} For any positive integers $k$ and $t$, and for a fixed $a\in \mathbb{F}_q$, $u_i =(\underbrace{a,\ldots,a}_{i\ \text{times}},0,\ldots,0),\ i=0,1,\ldots,k$, we have

 \end{corollary}

 Using the Plotkin bound in Lemma~\ref{lem:RRHH}, we derive a lower bound on the redundancy of a $(\mathcal{W},t)$-encoding over $\mathbb{F}_q$.
-An upper bound is also obtained by constructing a $(\mathcal{W},t)$-encoding from a suitable error-correcting code.
+An upper bound is also obtained by constructing a $(\mathcal{W},t)$-encoding from a suitable ECC.

 \begin{corollary} For any positive integers $k$ and $t$, the redundancy of a $(\mathcal{W},t)$-encoding over $\mathbb{F}_q$ satisfies